rohit04saluja/brackets-zen-dark/README.md

-# brackets-zen-dark
+## brackets-zen-dark
-Minimal dark theme for Brackets
+Minimal dark theme which is soothing to eyes and catchy colors